 Why Consider Florida Flood Insurance Melbourne FL?

-The losses which are caused by flooding are usually not covered in homeowners insurance policies.
+The losses which are caused by flooding are usually not covered in homeowner’s insurance policies.
 Therefore, it is important for you to invest in some flood insurance Melbourne FL policy so as to protect your home and financial future too.

 According to studies, floods are the most common natural disaster in the United States.
 You do not even have to live near a river, lake or coastline so as to suffer a flood.
 25% of all flood losses are attributed to areas in Florida that have low to moderate risk of flooding.

-Surprisingly, eight of the most high impact floods in the history of the USA have occurred in the last 2 years.
+Surprisingly, eight of the highest impact floods in the history of the USA have occurred in the last 2 years.
 Moreover, only 2 inches of water in your house can cost you $7,800.00 in damages.
 Therefore, it is very important to protect your home and valuable property with some flood insurance.

 Flood insurance is actually very affordable in some flood zones.
 In these areas, it costs only $1.40 every day.
 This leads to an average cost of $503 per year.
 It is also 100% guaranteed by the U.S. government.
 It is important to know that flood insurance requires a 30 day period of waiting on many new policies.